Applied Natural Resource Economics—MS

 - Faculty members have taught in China, Mongolia, and South Africa.

-- Students from twenty different nations have enrolled in the program.
+- Students from twenty-five different nations have enrolled in the program.

 - Faculty members have testified in important natural resource damage assessment litigation cases, taught overseas as Fulbright lecturers, and served on the editorial board of the journal Resources Policy and on the Natural Research Council’s Committee of Earth Resources.